Woking Youth Theatre

 Visit our fundraising page

-We run fun, informal workshops every Sunday evening from 6pm at Woking Leisure Centre for ages 14 to 21 inclusive.
+We run fun, informal workshops every Sunday evening from 7pm at Export House, Woking for ages 14 to 21 inclusive.
 You’re guaranteed a friendly welcome.
 If you’d like to come and visit please complete our visitor form.

 Woking Youth Theatre welcomes members irrespective of culture, ethnic origin, gender, gender identity, nationality, race, religion, sexual orientation, and socioeconomic status.
 We are also able to support those with disability - please contact us for more information.